AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-material-data-reference/r-ir-roughness.md

 ---
 description: Surface roughness.
 Specifies the relative glossiness of the material surface.
 Used in conjunction with catalog Type and catalog Gloss to control 3D reflection render effects.
-seo-description: Surface roughness.
-Specifies the relative glossiness of the material surface.
-Used in conjunction with catalog Type and catalog Gloss to control 3D reflection render effects.
-seo-title: Roughness

 solution: Experience Manager
 title: Roughness
-uuid: d71e4411-dd59-4347-a7c2-132e130ff36b

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---